sindresorhus/emittery/readme.md

 ```

 #### emit(eventName, data?)
 Trigger an event asynchronously, optionally with some data.
 Listeners are called in the order they were added, but executed concurrently.

 Returns a promise that resolves when all the event listeners are done. *Done* meaning executed if synchronous or resolved when an async/promise-returning function.
 You usually wouldn't want to wait for this, but you could for example catch possible errors.
-If any of the listeners throw/reject, the returned promise will be rejected with the error, but the other listeners will not be affected.
+If any of the listeners throw/reject, the returned promise will resolve with an array containing all the errors.
+All listeners will execute regardless of whether other listeners throw/reject.

 #### emitSerial(eventName, data?)

 Trigger an event asynchronously, optionally with some data.
 Listeners are called in the order they were added and executed serially.

 Returns a promise that resolves when all the event listeners are done. *Done* meaning executed if synchronous or resolved when an async/promise-returning function.
-If any of the listeners throw/reject, the returned promise will resolve with an array containing the errors.
+If any of the listeners throw/reject, the returned promise will resolve with an array containing exactly one error and remaining listeners will not be called.
 If all listeners succeed, the promise resolves with `undefined`.

 #### onAny(listener)